Support for Families and Carers in the NDIS

 - Building the skills and capacity of other family members to manage the impact of a participant's disability on family life

-- Supports that increase the participant's independence, as well as supports that enable the participant to enjoy social and community activities independent of their formal carers.
+- Supports that increase the participant's independence, as well as supports that enable the participant to enjoy social and community activities independent of their informal carers.

 - Supports aimed at increasing the sustainability of family caring arrangement, including personal care and domestic assistance related to the person's disability.